 The production of ethanol involves the emission of various airborne pollutants, including particulates, carbon monoxide, oxides of nitrogen and volatile organic compounds.
 PEI California will be subject to extensive air, water and other environmental regulations in connection with the construction and operation of our planned ethanol production facility.
 PEI California also may be required to obtain various other water-related permits, such as a water discharge permit and a storm-water discharge permit, a water withdrawal permit and a public water supply permit.
-If for any reason PEI California is unable to obtain any of the required permits, construction costs for our planned ethanol production facility are likely to increase; in addition, the facility may not be constructed at all.
+If for any reason PEI California is unable to obtain any of the required permits, construction costs for our planned ethanol production facility are likely to increase; in addition, the facility may not be fully constructed at all.
 It is also likely that operations at the facility will be governed by the federal regulations of the Occupational Safety and Health Administration, or OSHA, and other regulations.
-Compliance with OSHA and other regulations may be time-consuming and expensive and may delay or even prevent sales of ethanol in California or in other states, which could have a material and adverse effect on our business and results of operations.
+Compliance with OSHA and other regulations may be time-consuming and expensive and may delay or even prevent sales of ethanol in California or in other states.

-VARIOUS RISKS ASSOCIATED WITH THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY MAY ADVERSELY AFFECT OUR BUSINESS AND FINANCIAL CONDITION.
+VARIOUS RISKS ASSOCIATED WITH THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY MAY ADVERSELY AFFECT OUR SALES AND PROFITABILITY.

-We cannot assure you that delays in the construction of our planned ethanol production facility or defects in materials and/or workmanship will not occur.
+Delays in the construction of our planned ethanol production facility or defects in materials and/or workmanship may occur.
 Any defects could delay the commencement of operations of the facility, or, if such defects are discovered after operations have commenced, could halt or discontinue operation of the facility indefinitely.
 In addition, construction projects often involve delays in obtaining permits and encounter delays due to weather conditions, fire, the provision of materials or labor or other events.
-For example, PEI California experienced a fire at its Madera County, California site during the first quarter of 2004.
-PEI California incurred additional expenses to repair areas and equipment damaged by the fire.
+For example, PEI California experienced a fire at its Madera County site during the first quarter of 2004 which required repairs to areas and equipment damaged by the fire.
 In addition, changes in interest rates or the credit environment or changes in political administrations at the federal, state or local levels that result in policy change towards ethanol or our project in particular, could cause construction and operation delays.
-Any of these events may adversely affect our business and financial condition.

-There can be no assurance that PEI California will not encounter hazardous conditions at the Madera County, California site.
-PEI California may encounter conditions at the site that may delay construction of the facility.
-If PEI California encounters a hazardous condition at the site, work may be suspended and PEI California may be required to correct the condition prior to continuing construction.
+Any of these events may adversely affect our sales and profitability.
+PEI California may encounter hazardous conditions at or near the Madera County site that may delay or prevent construction of the facility.
+If PEI California encounters a hazardous condition at or near the site, work may be suspended and PEI California may be required to correct the condition prior to continuing construction.
 The presence of a hazardous condition would likely delay construction of the facility and may require significant expenditure of resources to correct the condition.
-In addition, W. M. Lyles Co. may be entitled to an increase in its fees and afforded additional time for performance if it has been adversely affected by the hazardous condition.
-If PEI California encounters any hazardous condition during construction, our business and financial condition may be adversely affected.
+In addition, W. M. Lyles Co., the company we have selected to construct our Madera County ethanol production facility, may be entitled to an increase in its fees and afforded additional time for performance if it has been adversely affected by the hazardous condition.
+If PEI California encounters any hazardous condition during construction, our sales and profitability may be adversely affected.

-We have based our estimated capital resource needs on a design for the planned ethanol production facility and related co-generation facility that we estimate will cost approximately \$60 million.
-The estimated cost of the facility is based on preliminary discussions and estimates, and we cannot assure you that the final construction cost of the facility will not be significantly higher.
-Any significant increase in the final construction cost of the facility may adversely affect our business, financial condition and results of operations.
+We have based our estimated capital resource needs on a design for the planned ethanol production facility and related co-generation facility that we estimate will cost approximately \$60.0 million.
+The estimated cost of the facility is based on preliminary discussions and estimates, but the final construction cost of the facility may be significantly higher.
+Any significant increase in the final construction cost of the facility will adversely affect our profitability, liquidity and available capital resources.

 PEI CALIFORNIA'S DEPENDENCE ON AND AGREEMENTS WITH W. M. LYLES CO.
-FOR THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY COULD ADVERSELY AFFECT OUR BUSINESS AND FINANCIAL CONDITION.
+FOR THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY COULD ADVERSELY AFFECT OUR LIQUIDITY AND AVAILABLE CAPITAL RESOURCES, OUR SALES AND OUR PROFITABILITY.